MSCR Pottery Sale

 Madison School & Community Recreation 3802 Regent St., Madison, Wisconsin 53705

-press release: The Madison School & Community Recreation (MSCR) Annual Pottery Sale showcases over 1000 pieces of work from MSCR instructors, pottery students and local ceramic artists.
-The sale takes place Thursday, December 14 and Friday, December 15, 8am-6pm, and Saturday, December 16, 9am-3pm at MSCR, 3802 Regent Street.
+press release: The Madison School & Community Recreation (MSCR) Pottery Sale showcases over 1000 pieces of work from MSCR instructors, pottery students and local ceramic artists.
+The sale takes place Thursday, December 13 and Friday, December 14, 8am-6pm, and Saturday, December 15, 9am-3pm at MSCR, 3802 Regent Street.
 Proceeds support the MSCR Pottery Program.
-Items are available at a range of price points.
-MSCR only accepts cash payments or local checks for the sale.
+Items are available at a range of price points including mugs, dishes, vases and unique gifts.

 MSCR offers pottery classes for youth, families and adults.
-For more information contact 608-204-3005 or go to www.mscr.org.
+For more information contact 608-204-3000 or go to mscr.org

 MSCR is the Madison public recreation department offering a variety of recreation programs for all ages since 1926.